 Vape Pens that use a cartomizer or a clearomizer

 If you want a strong high, get a vape pen that is an oil vaporizer.
 They heat up marijuana that’s been packaged as an essential oil cartridge.
 Those cartridges are the cartomizers and clearomizers.

 Wax cartridges are filled with solid marijuana concentrate, also known as budder, errl, and shatter.
-The Atmos Boss Vaporizer is a pen that melts the wax in these cartridges so the vapor can be inhaled.
+The Atmos Magna Vaporizer is a lower-cost pen that melts the wax in these cartridges so the vapor can be inhaled.

 Vape Pens that can vaporize buds or dry herb

 A premium vape pen that can handle both extracts and herb is the Ploom PAX 3.
 It takes 15 seconds to heat up for your first draw.
 It lights up a discreet green X and vibrates to let you know it’s ready.
 Then every additional inhalation is ready instantaneously.

 You can switch from BHO or wax concentrate to loose leaf herb by swapping out the insert at the bottom.
 You can use the PAX app on your phone to set the temperature you want.
 For example, 338° F is ideal for vaporizing cannabis to get the maximum amount of THC from it.